Getting Chatty with IBM Watson

 Language processing is achieved through defining intents and entities.
 In brief, intents are the possible meanings of what the user says, and entities are the parameters in the user’s text, e.g. objects, places, etc.

-In Watson Conversation, you define an intent by providing a number of examples which have the same meaning (i.e. the same ‘intent’).
+In Watson Assistant, you define an intent by providing a number of examples which have the same meaning (i.e. the same ‘intent’).
 So, for example, if you wanted Watson to understand when someone was asking where something is, you might provide some examples such as:

 Now of course you don’t want to give the same response to every “where is” question as they might be asking about different places.
 This is where entities come in.
 We can define the locations we are interested in as an entity: